Where to Start

 First, plan an exploratory trip.

 Put together a list of a few possible relocation spots, and investigate those areas in person.
-Make a vacation out of it; visit a few tourist locations along the way.
 If possible, schedule an interview or casual meeting with a possible employer.
 Meet with local schools if time permits.
 Spend a few days familiarizing yourself with a relocation spot so that you can further research that area from afar.

 How much will you save by relocation?
 If you’re relocating from Illinois, chances are you’ll save a ton in property taxes alone.
 Illinois’ exorbitant property taxes can be a significant strain on the family budget, not to mention the higher cost of real estate itself in Illinois.
 If you put together a projected monthly budget, you may be shocked at the amount you’ll save by a mere change of address.
 One of the most common misconceptions is that salaries are usually lower in areas with a lower cost of living.
 In many cases, your salary might actually be higher in another state if your profession is in high demand.
 If you’re a retiree, research the tax ramifications that may come along with a relocation.
 In many cases, you’ll find a significant tax advantage by moving out of Illinois.